Julie Dillon: Biography

 Dillon received a BFA in Fine Arts from Sacramento State University in 2005, with continued education at the Academy of Arts University in San Francisco and Watts Atelier.

 In a 2009 interview, Dillon highlighted Alphonse Mucha, Jon Foster, John William Waterhouse and Andrew Jones as artists who have influenced her work.

-Dillon recently completed art for the Llewellyn Worldwide Astrology 2014 calendar.
+Dillon produced art for the Llewellyn Worldwide Astrology 2014 calendar.

-In 2014 Dillon successfully ran a kickstarter campaign to fund self-publication of a fantasy art collection titled Imagined Realms: Book 1.
+In 2014 Dillon successfully ran a Kickstarter campaign to fund self-publication of a fantasy art collection titled Imagined Realms: Book 1.
 In 2015 Dillon successfully ran a kickstarter campaign to fund self-publication of a second collection with a science fiction theme, titled Imagined Realms: Book 2.